Email FacebookTwitterMenu burgerClose thin

 Following up isn’t just for prospective clients.
 It’s also something you should be doing with your existing clients.

 Regular communication, even if it’s a simple check-in message, lets clients know that you haven’t forgotten about them.
-It’s also an opportunity to:
+It’s also an opportunity to chat about any changes the client has experienced since your last meeting, share information about new products or services your firm is offering and confirm your next scheduled meeting (or invite them to schedule one if there’s nothing on the books).

 Bottom Line